 Indian Tobacco, Asthma Weed, Bladderpod, Gagroot, Pukeweed

 Synonyms of Lobelia inflata (6) (Updated on 12-28-21 from Plants of the World Online): Dortmanna inflata (L.) Kuntze, Lobelia inflata f. albiflora Moldenke, Lobelia inflata var. simplex Millsp., Lobelia michauxii Nutt., Rapuntium inflatum (L.) Mill., Rapuntium michauxii (Nutt.)
 C.Presl

 Lobelia inflata L. is the correct and accepted scientific name for this species of Lobelia.
 It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Lobelia Plum. ex L., was described by Mr. Linnaeus in the second volume of the first edition of Species Plantarum.
-He recognized Charles Plumier and gave him credit for the name and description.
+Mr. Linnaeus gave credit to Charles Plumier for naming the genus.

-As of 12-28-21 when this page was last updated, Plants of the World Online lists 438 accepted species in the Lobelia genus.
-The genus is a member of the Campanulaceae Family which includes 88 genera.
-Those numbers could change and plant names are updated.
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 440 accepted species in the Lobelia genus.
+The genus is a member of the plant family Campanulaceae with 98 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Lobelia inflata of North America is from the USDA Plants Database.
 The map on Plants of the World Online is slightly different and includes the species being introduced in Japan.
 It does not show it is found in British Columbia in Canada.
 The species could be more widespread than the maps show and found only in limited areas… No map is perfect.